wukaihua119/DailyExpenditureRecords/README.md

 * Calculate your total balance and expense automatically.

 ## Building
-Download the *.c, *.h and Makefile in directory of "DailyAccountProgram".
+Download the *.c, *.h and Makefile in directory of "src".

 To compile DailyAccountProgram.
 <pre><code>$ make Accounts